Parliament Emancipates Catholics:

 A German Composer Inspired by Britain

-In 1829, the German composer, Felix Mendelssohn Barholdy, made the first of what would prove to be his many visits to England, Scotland, and Ireland.
+In 1829, the German composer, Felix Mendelssohn Bartholdy, made the first of what would prove to be his many visits to England, Scotland, and Ireland.
 This his first visit inspired a concert overture, the Hebrides Overture, Op.
-26. The following is a performance of this piece by the London Philharomicj Orchestra, conducted by Claudio Abbado.
+26. The following is a performance of this piece by the London Philharomic Orchestra, conducted by Claudio Abbado.